yxuco/ethdecoder/README.md

 node index.js decode contract-address [ start-date [ end-date ]]
 ```

+The `contract-address` may be a comma-delimited list of contract addresses.

 For example, the following command would decode the data for the `DAI` token contract in the date range from `2021-10-01` and `2021-10-05` (inclusive):

 ```bash